volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 January 21th 2017
 	VOLUMIO SPOTIFY CONNECT 2 PLUGIN

-This new version use librespot.
-If it works as expected, it will remplace volspotconnect
+This new version use librespot https://github.com/plietar/librespot If it works as expected, it will remplace volspotconnect